 As a driven and accomplished individual, you spent many long hours working while your friends played.
 You graduated top of your high school class, studied hard in college, made it through the rigors of medical school and residency, and worked as an associate of a practice.
 Now you own your own practice, as a solo practitioner or with partners.
-You generate revenue, maintain a staff, and occupy professional office space.
+You generate revenue, maintain staff, and occupy professional office space.

 Understanding how to profitably run your practice is the first step; determining the best way to utilize your income for long-term wealth is the essential next step.
-Making the right real estate decisions can significantly influence both of these..
-It is important to understand analyze your real estate options to determine which option is best for you personally and your practice.
+Making the right real estate decisions can significantly influence both of these.
+It is important to understand and analyze your real estate options to determine which option is best for you personally and your practice.

 Consider these critical questions: